Charged with Disorderly Conduct

 1. Engages in fighting or threatening, or in violent or tumultuous behavior; or

-Disorderly conduct laws in New Jersey are focused on the objective of keeping the peace.
+Disorderly conduct laws in New Jersey are focused on maintaining the peace.
 Any physical act or language that threatens or offends others in a public area can generally be considered disorderly conduct.
-This may include, but is not limited to fighting, rioting, engaging in other violent behavior, and yelling obscenities or other offensive language in public areas such as parks, schools, etc. One critical element to remember is that the action must have taken place in a public area, or else there is no violation of New Jersey law.
+This may include, but is not limited to, fighting, rioting, engaging in other violent behavior, and yelling obscenities or other offensive language in public areas such as parks, schools, etc. One critical element to remember is that the action must have occurred in a public area; otherwise, there is no violation of New Jersey law.

-What Must a Prosecutor Show in Order for a Defendant to Be Found Guilty of Disorderly Conduct?
+What Must a Prosecutor Show for a Defendant to Be Found Guilty of Disorderly Conduct?

-In order for you to be convicted of disorderly conduct, the prosecution must prove a number of things beyond a reasonable doubt.
-Since disorderly conduct charges can only stem from actions taking place in public, the prosecutor must show that the setting was that of a public area.
-They must also show that the defendant either had a purpose to disturb the public crowd or committed the act in a reckless manner, meaning they did so without regard to the consequences of their actions.
-Accidental actions done in a non-reckless manner are not subject a disorderly conduct charge.
+For you to be convicted of disorderly conduct, the prosecution must prove several things beyond a reasonable doubt.
+Since disorderly conduct charges can arise only from actions in public, the prosecutor must show that the setting was a public area.
+They must also show that the defendant either intended to disturb the public crowd or recklessly committed the act, meaning they did so without regard to the consequences.
+Accidental actions done in a non-reckless manner are not subject to a disorderly conduct charge.

-Next, the prosecution must show that the defendant engaged in disorderly conduct by improperly behaving or voicing foul language.
-When the prosecution is attempting to obtain a conviction based on improper behavior, they must show the defendant “engage[d] in fighting or threatening, or in violent or tumultuous behavior” or “create[d] a hazardous or physically dangerous condition by an act which serves no legitimate purpose”.
+Next, the prosecution must show that the defendant engaged in disorderly conduct by behaving improperly or using foul language.
+When the trial is attempting to obtain a conviction based on improper behavior, they must show the defendant “engaged in fighting or threatening, or in violent or tumultuous behavior,” or “created a hazardous or physically dangerous condition by an act which serves no legitimate purpose.
 This improper behavior part of the statute is meant to encompass physical acts, whereas the offensive language section covers verbal acts.
 The offensive language section is also broad, stating that unreasonably loud, offensive language is considered disorderly conduct if said in a public setting.
-Whether or not the language and tone amounts to that which is criminal are determined based on the people present and the setting, meaning this is determined on a case by case basis.
+Whether the language and tone amount to criminality depends on the people present and the setting, meaning this is determined on a case-by-case basis.
 The broadness of both sections of the law allows the prosecutor a lot of discretion in making a case against you.
-It is important you have an experienced Municipal Court attorney who is familiar with the specifics of Disorderly Conduct laws and is able to defend you against such a broad statute.
+You must have an experienced Municipal Court attorney who is familiar with the specifics of Disorderly Conduct laws and can defend you against such a broad statute.

 What Penalties Will a Defendant Be Subject to if Convicted of Disorderly Conduct?

-Along with a permanent criminal record, being convicted of Disorderly Conduct can have harsh penalties.
-If you are found guilty you may be ordered to pay fines over $1000, as well as other costs and charges.
-You may be ordered to complete hours of community service and you can also be sentenced to time in prison, although as with all trials held in Municipal Court, there is a maximum prison sentence of six months that one can be ordered to complete.
-Regardless of the significance of the crime, it is important to seek representation from a qualified Municipal Court Attorney to defend you against a Disorderly Conduct charge.
+Along with a permanent criminal record, a Disorderly Conduct conviction can carry harsh penalties.
+If you are found guilty, you may be ordered to pay fines of over $1000, as well as other costs and charges.
+You may be required to complete hours of community service and may also be sentenced to time in prison.
+However, as with all trials held in Municipal Court, the maximum prison sentence is six months.
+Regardless of the significance of the crime, it is essential to seek representation from a qualified Municipal Court Attorney to defend you against a Disorderly Conduct charge.

-Arguably the most significant penalty involved with a Disorderly Conduct conviction is a permanent criminal record.
+Arguably, the most significant penalty involved with a Disorderly Conduct conviction is a permanent criminal record.
 Being convicted of a crime will result in a defendant being branded with a permanent criminal record stating their conviction.
-This record will be visible to employers, schools, and many others whom you would not want this information to be on display.
+This record will be visible to employers, schools, and many others, whom you do not want to see this information displayed.
 Having a conviction for Disorderly Conduct on your record can hurt your chances of obtaining a professional license, getting a job, or getting into the school you want.
-It is important that defendants realize the significance of a criminal record and avoid convictions at all costs.
-For this reason, it is imperative that defendants hire a knowledgeable Municipal Court lawyer to defend them against such charges.
+Defendants must realize the significance of a criminal record and avoid convictions at all costs.
+For this reason, defendants must hire a knowledgeable Municipal Court lawyer to defend them against such charges.

 CONCLUSION